 ENERGY STAR certified dishwashers use advanced technology to get your dishes clean while using less water and energy.

-- Save loads of water — A dishwasher built before 1994 wastes more than 10 gallons of water per cycle.
-A new, ENERGY STAR certified dishwasher will save, on average, 3,870 gallons of water over its lifetime.
+- Save loads of water — A new ENERGY STAR certified dishwasher will save, on average, 3,870 gallons of water over its lifetime.

 - Save the environment — Approximately 65 percent of U.S. electricity is generated by burning coal and natural gas, which releases greenhouse gases and other air pollutants into the atmosphere, contributing to climate change and air quality problems.
 ENERGY STAR certified dishwashers use less energy than conventional models, which helps reduce air pollution and combat global climate change.
 By reducing water consumption, ENERGY STAR certified dishwashers also help protect our lakes, streams, and oceans.